dan-kiss-dev-this/crypto-tracker/README.md

 ### Project Overview

 CryptoLive is a easy way to watch the price action and news of the 7 most popular cryptos.
-It was built with a focus on using React, Redux, API's and CSS to achieve data visualization and presentation.
+It was built with a focus on using React, Redux, API's, Typescript and CSS to achieve data visualization and presentation.
 It features responsive design to work on both mobile and desktop screen sizes.
 It is a single page app and a lot of focus has been put into building code with semantic clarity as well.
+Typescript was also added to this project to improve maintainability.

 Idea's for later development: Use env file for additional privacy.
 You need to make the key name start with 'REACT_APP_' in the project root directory so REACT_APP_SECRET_KEY = 123456
 console.log(process.env) to see your keys.